 - Show cache status only for - сomma separated IP addresses, for which infobox should be visible.

 - Log warmer requests - log all warmer requests to

 - Log backtrace for cache flushing - if enabled, the extension will save backtraces for cache flushes into the database.
 Backtraces will be visible on the "Cache Flushes" page provided by the extension.
 Read more in Cache Warmer Cache Flushes.

 - Log tags for cache flushing - logs all cache flushes to

 - Log backtrace for cache flushing - logs backtrace for cache flushes to the

 /var/log/cache-warmer-flush.log.
-For more info on this and the previous setting, read more in this FAQ section.
+For more info on this setting and the previous one, read in this FAQ section.